bytecodealliance/wasmtime/crates/wasi-common/README.md

 ### *nix
-In our *nix implementation, we currently support the entire [WASI API] with the exception of socket hostcalls:
-- `sock_recv`
-- `sock_send`
-- `sock_shutdown`

-We expect these to be implemented when network access is standardised.

-We also currently do not support the `proc_raise` hostcall, as it is expected to be dropped entirely from WASI.
+In our *nix implementation, we currently support the entire [WASI API] with the exception of the `proc_raise` hostcall, as it is expected to be dropped entirely from WASI.

 [WASI API]: https://github.com/WebAssembly/WASI/blob/master/phases/snapshot/docs.md